Advocacy Week 2022

-3. As we move from crisis to recovery we must learn from our response to the pandemic: We discovered that there are large holes in our social safety net, and that we must be better prepared to meet the next crisis.
+3. As we move from crisis to recovery we must learn from our response to the pandemic: There are large holes in our social safety net, and we must be better prepared to meet the next crisis.
 A Basic Income Guarantee administered by the Canada Revenue Agency and funded by fair and progressive taxation will enable the federal government to quickly respond to Canadians as individuals, rather than to targeted groups or sectors, which often leaves many of us falling through the cracks.

 4. Federal leadership is required to work with the provinces, territories and Indigenous Peoples to implement a national Basic Income Guarantee.
 This is the only way to ensure this new national program meets the needs of each provincial/territorial jurisdiction, is cost effective, and upholds Indigenous rights and sovereignty.
 Prince Edward Island is ready and waiting for these discussions, with all parties in their legislature in support of moving forward with a Basic Income Guarantee for PEI.
 The BC Government has stated that it would welcome consultations with the federal government on a Basic Income Guarantee.

-You can find email addresses for all MPs, including Ministers here.
 When you send a letter to your MP, please copy Prime Minister Trudeau, Minister of Finance and Deputy Prime Minister Freeland, and Minister Duclos.
 Their addresses can be found here.
 Please also copy your local Senator(s).
 Their addresses are here.
-And finally, please let us know that you sent a letter by copying us at email@example.com.